RunSi/DEVWKS-2601/guide/step3b.md

 interface.learn_poll(verify=verify_interface_status, sleep=3, attempt=3)

 ````
-If you wish from another terminal session ssh to the device and shutdown Gig3.

 If the lab you are using is the Sandbox - ssh cisco@10.10.20.48   password cisco_1234!
 If the lab you are using is a local vagrant machine - ssh -p 3122 vagrant@127.0.0.1 vagrant